 Protecting You & Your Loved Ones from Abuse

 If you and your family are being subjected to domestic violence, abuse, or harassment, reach out to the Law Office of Stephen E. Robertson, PLLC immediately.
 Our Greensboro domestic violence attorneys can provide the advice and support you need to let you take control of the situation.
 We can walk you through the process of obtaining the protection you deserve.

-If you are the victim of domestic violence, call (336) 203-2770 now to speak to our experienced family law attorneys about the right path forward.
+If you are the victim of domestic violence, call (336) 203-2770 now to speak to our experienced attorneys about the right path forward.

 What Is a 50-B Protective Order?

 In North Carolina, a victim of domestic violence may obtain protection through petitioning for a restraining order against their attacker.
 This is known as a 50-B Protective Order.
 When granted, such an order requires the abuse to keep their distance from the victim.
 Should the abuser violate the order, they may be held in contempt of court and put in jail.